jman4747/OMR/ORG/ORG-0_Organizing_Manual.typ

 Auditors of TRMs shall - at minimum - do the following:
 - Remove outdated or incorrect information.
 - Check for and remove previously unknown safety hazards.
-- Ensure training doesn't reinforce poor safety practices.
+- Ensure the materials don't reinforce poor safety practices.
 - Update references to external documents or media.
 - Eliminate conflicting information.
 - Find instructions and information to improve.